 Is marijuana illegal?

-Unlawful manufacture, distribution, dispensing, possession, use, or sale of, or the attempted manufacture, distribution, dispensing, or sale of marijuana (medicinal marijuana is not allowed, nor is it a defense to a violation of any University policy or campus rule) is illegal.
+However, the unlawful manufacture, distribution, dispensing, possession, use, or sale of, or the attempted manufacture, distribution, dispensing, or sale of marijuana (medicinal marijuana is not allowed, nor is it a defense to a violation of any University policy or campus rule) is illegal on campus.
 See the UCSC University Policy on Drugs in the Student Handbook.